dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/yaml-configurations.md

 <VersionBlock firstVersion="1.2">

 The exception: Some global configurations are actually set in `dbt_project.yml`, instead of `profiles.yml`, because they control where dbt places logs and artifacts.
 Those file paths are always relative to the location of `dbt_project.yml`.
-For more details, see ["Log and target paths"](/reference/global-configs/logs#log-and-target-paths).
+For more details, refer to [Log and target paths](/reference/global-configs/logs#log-and-target-paths).

 </VersionBlock>